https://www.genworth.com/aging-and-you/finances/cost-of-care

 Thinking of converting your basement, attic, or garage into an in-law suite?
 We’ll walk you through everything you need to know.

 Multigenerational living arrangements are a growing trend.
-After analyzing census data, Pew Research Center noted that the number of people living in multigenerational households has quadrupled since 1971, reaching 59.7 million in March 2021.
-This trend shows no sign of slowing down as many baby boomers consider moving in with their children to avert the high cost of assisted living facilities and retirement communities.
+According to the National Association of Realtors, 14% of all home buyers in 2023 were motivated to purchase a home that could accommodate multiple generations of their family.
+This trend shows no sign of slowing down, as many baby boomers consider moving in with their children to avoid the high cost of assisted living facilities and retirement communities.

 Why Add an In-Law Suite to Your Home?